annaprotasio/TE_tools_avp25/LTR_manual_curation.md

 1. use consensus sequence to find locations in the genome where the consensus is found (recommended program, blast or RepeatMasker output)
 2. based on the location of the hit, extend the coordinates as desired, up and downstream of the hit, to capture the LTR subparts (various `bedtools` programs)
-3. align the sequences in an alignment viewer and edit the alignement (AliView)
+3. align the sequences using a fast aligner, such as MAFFT and visualise in an alignment viewer and edit the alignement (AliView).
+This is probably the most difficult task as it is done "by eye" and has a lot to draw from experience and know how.
 4. produce a consensus sequence of the alignment (EMBOSS `cons` program)
 5. check for the appearance of LTR subparts (Dotplot - gepard or other).
 6. repeat steps 2-5 using the new consensus and extending to the blast hit to include more flanking sequence until the LTRs are found.